Annapolis Valley First Nation

 Annapolis Valley First Nation is composed of two Mi'kmaq First Nation reserves located in southwestern Nova Scotia.
-As of 2017, the Mi'kmaq population is 119 on-Reserve, and approximately 173 off-Reserve for a total population of 292.
+As of 2023, the Mi'kmaq population is 121 on-Reserve, and approximately 200 off-Reserve for a total population of 321.
 The community has a gas bar, tobacco shop, gaming centre, health centre, and a chapel.
-It is the second smallest First Nation community in Nova Scotia in terms of population.
+It is the smallest First Nation community in Nova Scotia in terms of population.

 In 1984 Glooscap First Nation separated from Annapolis Valley First Nation and became its own community.

 Composition

-Annapolis Valley First Nation is composed of five parts as shown:
+Annapolis Valley First Nation is composed of two parts as shown: